elizabeth-horwath/pennsive.github.io/pipelines.markdown

 nav_order: 5
 ---
 # PennSIVE pipelines

+Generally we use R and develop R packages, but many of our tools have python and command-line interfaces as well.

+If you're building a package that uses a PennSIVE tool, or need to fine-tune parameters not exposed by the wrappers, you're best off using the R package.
+If you're using python you can use a rpy2-based wrapper and be able to keep parameters that represent NIFTI images in memory.
+If you're building a neuroimaging pipeline in python with Nipype, we have a fork with our tools called PennSIVEpype.
+Otherwise, it's best to use the command-line wrappers.

 ## MIMoSA
 MIMoSA automates multiple sclerosis (MS) lesion segmentation with just a T1w and FLAIR required.